-Researchers and medical professionals can collect post-trial information in real time to identify side-effects, adverse reactions, and medication errors.
-As a result, researchers can make necessary changes to the drug in order to improve its efficacy.
+Researchers and medical professionals can collect post-trial information in real-time to identify side-effects, adverse reactions, and medication errors.
+As a result, researchers can make the necessary changes to the drug in order to improve its efficacy.
 Such a process saves a lot of time which would otherwise be wasted in the data collection stage itself; thereby, reducing the time to market.

 Develop Cost-Effective Medicines

 Insurance companies and government Medicaid programs spend vast sums of money on medicines.
 Real world evidence can help cut down such costs, which can then be used for other purposes.
 It can do so by analyzing large datasets to support evidence that a low-cost drug performs similarly with its high-cost counterpart.